cased27/academicTranscripts/JSnotes.md

 ### METHODS

+Methods are functions that are properties of an object.
+There are 2 kinds: Instance Methods (built-in tasks) and Static Methods (tasks called directly on a object constructor) <br>

 Adding a function as a property/value of an object

 * `alert()` pops up a message to the user in a pop-up window